cloudscale-ch/csi-cloudscale/README.md

 $ kubectl apply -f https://raw.githubusercontent.com/cloudscale-ch/csi-cloudscale/master/deploy/kubernetes/releases/csi-cloudscale-dev.yaml
 ```

-A new storage class will be created with the name `cloudscale-volume-ssd` which is
+The storage classes `cloudscale-volume-ssd` and `cloudscale-volume-bulk` will be created.
+The
-responsible for dynamic provisioning.
-This is set to **"default"** for dynamic
+storage class `cloudscale-volume-ssd` is set to **"default"** for dynamic provisioning.
+If you're
-provisioning.
-If you're using multiple storage classes you might want to remove
-the annotation from the `csi-storageclass.yaml` and re-deploy it.
+using multiple storage classes you might want to remove the annotation and re-deploy it.
 This is
 based on the [recommended mechanism](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/container-storage-interface.md#recommended-mechanism-for-deploying-csi-drivers-on-kubernetes) of deploying CSI drivers on Kubernetes

 *Note that the deployment proposal to Kubernetes is still a work in progress and not all of the written